 - Stimulating the metabolism of brown fat cells so that more fat is burned to generate heat.

-These findings initially came from laboratory studies using human fat cells, and mice.
-Raspberry ketones have now been tested in human volunteers.
+These findings initially came from laboratory studies using raspberry ketone on human fat cell cultures, and in mice.
+Raspberry ketone has now been tested to assess its effects on weight loss in human volunteers, in a combination product.

 Volunteers were given a precise menu to follow that provided 3 meals and 2 snacks per day, and were phoned every week to assess how well they were keeping to the diet and taking the raspberry ketone supplement blend.